myndzi/pool2/README.md

 ### acquire
 Required.
 The function that acquires a resource (e.g. opens a database connection) on behalf of the pool.
 Accepts a node-style callback.

+You may return a function from acquire; if you do, it will be called if an acquire attempt times out, to allow you to clean up.

 ### acquireTimeout
 An integer, in milliseconds, to specify how long to wait for a call to `acquire` before failing.